MFarabi619/MFarabi619/README.md

     </tr>
   </table>
 </div>
-Please note that my technical competency fluctuates based on my active projects.
+👋 Please note that my technical competency fluctuates based on my active projects.
 I learn (and often forget) things as I go, and regularly rotate between different problem areas.<br/><br/>
-On occasions I've worked with as many as 8 different languages in a single day.<br/><br/>
+On occasions I've worked with as many as 8 different languages in a single day.
+This section serves as a reminder to me that fancy tech icons aren't the end all be all in life.
+They come and go with time, just like we do.<br/><br/>
 <div class="tg-wrap" align="center">
 <table>
 <thead>